gallenc/opennms-tutorials-1/session2/README.md

 ## Events, Alarms and Traps

 OpenNMS is an event driven system.
-This means that the many processes running in OpenNMS primarily communicate with each other using OpenNMS events.
+This means that the many processes running in OpenNMS primarily communicate with each other using internal OpenNMS events.
 OpenNMS internal events correspond to changes of state within the system.
-Example of these you will have already seen are events surrounding the discovery of new devices or the import of requisitions.
+You will have already seen examples of these in events surrounding the discovery of new devices or the import of requisitions.
-Other examples would be node down events where OpenNMS cannot communicate with a device threshold crossing events where the system has detected that a collected value has crossed a user set threshold.
+Other examples would be node down events where OpenNMS cannot communicate with a device or threshold crossing events where the system has detected that a collected value has crossed a user set threshold.

 Events may also be externally generated from devices using standard event protocols communicating with OpenNMS through the network; for example SNMP traps or SYSLOGS.
 Finally, it is also possible to directly inject events into OpenNMS using the ReST API.